Apple launches Apple Pay payment service in Russia

-MOSCOW Apple Inc launched its Apple Pay software in Russia on Tuesday as the U.S. technology firm extends the global reach of its payment service.
+MOSCOW (Reuters) - Apple Inc launched its Apple Pay software in Russia on Tuesday as the U.S. technology firm extends the global reach of its payment service.

 Russia is the 10th country where Apple Pay has been made available, following the United States, Britain, Canada and others.